-How To Use an Amazon Fire TV Stick on a Laptop
+Can You Use the Amazon Fire Stick on a Laptop?

 The Amazon Fire TV Stick is a handy piece of streaming technology with a lot of features and an extremely portable form factor; you can literally put the whole thing, power supply and all, into a pants pocket and head out the door.
 Because of the popularity of the Fire TV Stick, and its ability to work on just about any TV with an HDMI port, the question is sometimes asked: is it possible to use an Amazon Fire TV Stick to stream video onto a laptop?

 People who travel usually have a laptop computer that goes with them, and taking the Fire TV Stick along on the journey seems like a no-brainer, right?
 You could just plug the Fire TV Stick into the laptop anywhere you have WiFi and enjoy all your favorite programs.
 Unfortunately, there are some serious obstacles in the path of anyone who wants to try this.
 Generally speaking, thanks to the limitations of HDMI and

 The answer to the question is basically no…but with a couple of possible hacks.
 In this article, I’ll show you why (for the most part) you can’t use an Amazon Fire TV Stick with a laptop, and I’ll also explain the two possible routes you can take to get a different answer.